jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

     let x = some_struct.get_x();
 }
 ```
 and calling `.get_x()` would be safe here. `some_struct` is a "reference to a struct" and is guaranteed to have a value.
 Rust does not have classes, it uses structs instead.
 Just like in C#, struct cannot be null.
-And this type of reference (`&`) cannot be null too.
+And the reference (`&`) cannot be null too.

 How would we express "lack of value" with `Option` then?

 ```rust
 let content : Option<String> = read_file("text.txt");
 ```
-*Disclaimer: There is no `read_file` function, I use simplifications in all examples to keep the concept simple.*
+*Disclaimer: There is no `read_file` function in standard library, I use simplifications in all examples to keep it simple.*

 `read_file` function can fail - for example, there is no file to read.
-But in this case, it will return result wrapped in `Option` - if everything went without problems, we would get `Some(content)` as a result.
+But in this case, it will return result wrapped in `Option` - if everything went without problems, we would get `Some(text)` as a result.
 If something went bad, we would get `None`.

 So why `Option`?
 Why not just use plain nullable type?